jnozzi/cocoadev.com/markdown/SaveTheTrees.md

-When I first started programming in Cocoa I actually printed out the documentation for both General/AppKit and Foundation frameworks.
+When I first started programming in Cocoa I actually printed out the documentation for both AppKit and Foundation frameworks.
 You wouldn't believe how many pages that was.
 The whole deal cost me a small fortune, but it was worth it to me at the time.
 The main reason I didn't like